ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 and other nice things.

 But what if you're not doing these high-level analytical things?
-It wasn't immediately clear to me, since it seemed like a lot of work compared to parsing a CSV.
-Especially since you need to "rotate" the data back into rows for the use cases I had in mind.
+Why not just use a more straightforward format like CSV that avoids the need to "rotate" back into rows for non-aggregation use cases?
-(We'll revisit that later, but in short, it's not an issue.)

-Here are some reason's that Parquet is nice, even when your goal is to process all/most rows in a dataset:
+Here are a few reasons to like Parquet:

 * You actually have a schema!
 This means less format shifting and validation in your code.
 * Operating on row groups turns out to be pretty efficient, even when you're reading the whole dataset.
   Combining batch reads with compression, your processing code will usually get faster.
 * It's designed to be readable from object storage.
-  This means you can query massive datasets from your laptop.
+  This means you can often massive datasets from your laptop.
-  And if you need all the rows but not all _columns_, Parquet readers are smart and will skip the data you don't need.
+  Parquet readers are smart and can skip over data you don't need.
+  You can't do this with CSV.

-The upshot of all this is that it generally gets both _easier_ and _faster_ to work with your data...
-But first, you need the right tools to leverage it.
+The upshot of all this is that it generally gets both _easier_ and _faster_ to work with your data... provided that you have the right tools to leverage it.
-For me, DuckDB was one of the missing pieces of the puzzle.

 # DuckDB